Natural farm products are to be favoured

-Small farms that produce and sell a number of products has become one of the rising trends as of late.
+So you want to sell your own farm products?
+Good idea, small farms that produce and sell a number of products has become one of the rising trends as of late.
 Some of these farms sell their goods on their own websites, on sites like Etsy, and even set up booths at farmer’s markets.
 With the move towards farm to table, as far as food and other items are concerned, the emphasis is taken off of large commercial farms.

 The first thing that you need to do in order to start your business is determine what types of products you want to make.
 Obviously, the types of animals that you have play a large part in this.
 For example, if you have goats, you can make soap and cheese from their milk, as well as sell the milk outright.
 There’s actually a fairly large demand for goat cheese and similar products.
 Your farm might also sell non-animal products.
 If you have maple trees, you can harvest their sap and turn it into maple syrup and candy.

-Naming Your Farm
+Naming Your Natural Farm Products

 Without a name, you can’t market your farm.
 The name can come from a local landmark either on your land or near it.
 For example, if you a lot of pine trees, then something that plays off of the word “pine” might be catchy enough to work.
 You can also use your last name or some conglomeration of your family names, such as your great-grandmother’s maiden name.
 This latter option works well if you’re using one of her recipes to make your soap or cheese.

-Marketing Your Farm
+Marketing Your Natural Farm Products

 Selling Your Farm’s Goods